 The FDA Agrees: Eggs Are a Healthy, Nutritious Food

-Find in Stores instacart logo ORDER NOW
+Find in Stores

 Do eggs belong on the list of foods Americans should consider healthy?
-Thanks to the latest news from the FDA, answering this question is about to become much easier for grocery shoppers and food producers alike.
-After decades of undercooked and antiquated guidance, the Food and Drug Administration has finally proposed a revision to food labeling requirements to allow eggs to be labeled as healthy.
-That’s right: the FDA officially agrees that eggs are a healthy, nutrient-dense food!
+Thanks to the latest news from the FDA, answering this question has become much easier for grocery shoppers and food producers alike.
+After decades of undercooked and antiquated guidance, the Food and Drug Administration has finally updated its food labeling requirements to allow eggs to be labeled as healthy.

 What to know about the benefits of eating eggs

-While eggs are now considered a healthy food, many shoppers still have important questions about the health benefits of eating eggs: Will eggs raise cholesterol levels in blood?
-How often should you eat eggs?
 Check out the resources below to find the answers and learn which essential vitamins and disease-fighting antioxidants are found in eggs, as well as what food producers like us and skilled nutritionists believe about which foods are considered part of a healthy, balanced diet.

 1. Eggs Are a Clean and Sustainable Protein